tomconnors/datastar-learning/README.md

 I mainly build business CRUD apps, so I'm less interested in super-fast renders and more interested in UIs with lots of elements for controlling lots of different things.
 Can I make those types of UIs?

-The remaining sections of this document will describe the experiments I'm doing to test out Datastar.
+The remaining sections of this document will describe the experiments I'm doing to test out Datastar, answer some questions I had, and share my general thoughts on this thing.
 I used Clojure for my backend, but Datastar has lots of backend SDKs, which mainly just handle sending the server-sent events Datastar's backend action plugins expect.

 # Examples